linsyking/messenger-manual/render.typ

 #pagebreak()
 = Rendering

-As mentioned in the last section, Messenger uses _virtual coordinates_ in the game.
+As mentioned in the last section, Messenger uses _virtual coordinates_ to render.
 To transform from virtual coordinates to real coordinates on screen, users can use functions `posToReal`, `lengthToReal` from `Messenger.Coordinate.Coordinates`.

 However, usually those low-level functions aren't necessary to draw figures.
 Instead, there are predefined functions in `Messenger.Render.Sprite`, `Messenger.Render.Text`, `Messenger.Render.Shape` modules.